|

 You can

-have Vista try to run the software emulating Windows XP Service Pack
+have Vista or 7 try to run the software emulating Windows XP Service

 then under the Compatibility tab select Windows XP SP2.
 This may